Unibeautify/sparser/readme.md

 #### Conclusions
 * Performance is neutral in Firefox and Opera where it does not appear there is optimization by convention.
 * Chrome is known for providing numerous micro-optimizations and parse-framework is not making as aggressive use of those.
-A minor penalty is noted for creating objects as temporary storage containres for dynamic population and for performing automatic semicolon insertion logic.
+A minor penalty is noted for creating objects as temporary storage containers for dynamic population and for performing automatic semicolon insertion logic.
 * Safari provides brutal penalties to the Array *pop* method, which is critical to parse-framework.
 The standard pop method appears to be a vanity method over the Array *splice* method in the compiler.
 Take note of the wide performance differences between Esprima and Acorn in Safari.

 ### Why is the code so big?